matrix-org/matrix-js-sdk/README.md

    that have just been sent will appear in the timeline as 'sending', until it completes.
 This is beneficial because it prevents there being a gap between hitting the send button and having the "remote echo" arrive.
+ - Mark messages which failed to send as not sent.

 Later versions of the SDK will:
  - Automatically retry requests to send messages due to network errors.
  - Automatically retry requests to send messages due to rate limiting errors.
- - Mark events' sent status (e.g. 'not sent').
  - Handle queueing of messages.
  - Handle pagination.
  - Expose a `RoomSummary` which would be suitable for a recents page.